fajarnnn/sd-webui-reforge-classic/README.md

     - `torch==2.7.0+cu128`
     - `xformers==0.0.30`
 - [X] No longer install `open-clip` twice
-- [X] Update certain packages to newer versions
+- [X] Update some packages to newer versions
 - [X] Update recommended Python to `3.11.9`
 - [X] many more... :tm: